MICHELE NORRIS, Host:

 MARA LIASSON: The House Republicans came to 1600 Pennsylvania Avenue in a caravan of big blue buses.
 After their 70-minute, closed-door meeting with the president - a meeting that some of them described as chilly - the Republicans emerged into the sweltering heat.
 And House Speaker John Boehner gave this readout.

-Representative JOHN BOEHNER (Republican, Ohio; Speaker of the House): It was an opportunity for, clearly, our members to communicate directly with the president about our ideas about how we solve the debt problem that's facing our country.
+NORRIS: It was an opportunity for, clearly, our members to communicate directly with the president about our ideas about how we solve the debt problem that's facing our country.
 I told the president, one more time, this is the moment.
 This is the window of opportunity where we can deal with this on our terms.
 We can work together and solve this problem.
 We know what the problems are; let's not kick the can down the road one more time.

-Here's House Majority Leader Eric Cantor.
+LIASSON: Here's House Majority Leader Eric Cantor.

-Representative ERIC CANTOR (Republican, Virginia; House Majority Leader): Well, the president talked about a need for us to continue to, quote, unquote, "invest" from Washington's standpoint.
+NORRIS: Well, the president talked about a need for us to continue to, quote, unquote, "invest" from Washington's standpoint.
 And to a lot of us, that's code for more Washington spending, something that we can't afford right now.

 LIASSON: It sounds like the two parties are at the same old standstill, but White House press secretary Jay Carney decided to put the best possible spin on the meeting between the president and his Republican adversaries.

-Mr. JAY CARNEY (Press Secretary, White House): This is part of a process that's very productive and helps reduce, I think, some of the, you know, confrontational atmosphere that surrounds some of these discussions.
+NORRIS: This is part of a process that's very productive and helps reduce, I think, some of the, you know, confrontational atmosphere that surrounds some of these discussions.
 It doesn't mean that we don't disagree on some fundamental issues - of course, we do.
 And we've been very clear, and we haven't papered over our differences, and neither have they.

 LIASSON: Both sides have been reassuring the financial markets that the debt ceiling will be raised, but the White House and the Republicans are still far from a deal that would allow that to happen.
 And, says budget expert Stan Collender, the Republicans in particular don't have much room for compromise.

-Mr. STAN COLLENDER: Because of the Tea Party folks, they cannot possibly agree to an increase in the debt ceiling, no matter what it includes, until the very last minute, so it looks like they've driven the hardest possible bargain.
+NORRIS: Because of the Tea Party folks, they cannot possibly agree to an increase in the debt ceiling, no matter what it includes, until the very last minute, so it looks like they've driven the hardest possible bargain.

 LIASSON: If Republicans agree to a deal too early, it may look like they left something on the table, says Collender.
 He thinks the markets may have to react to give the two sides an incentive to come together.

-Mr. COLLENDER: In some respects, that's what they need politically.
+NORRIS: In some respects, that's what they need politically.
 That is, members of Congress who want to vote - would like to vote for the debt ceiling, need some excuse to be able to do that.
 And a market being spooked would allow them.

 LIASSON: Mara Liasson, NPR News, the White House.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.